Young woman sits at a desk while holding a pen and paper in her hands

 1. There are many ways to save money, from cutting spending to taking advantage of 0% introductory interest rate credit cards.

-2. Listing your monthly expenses and comparing them against your income can help you determine how much you can save, or how much spending to cut.
+2. Listing your monthly household expenses and comparing them against your income can help you determine how much you can save, or how much spending to cut.

 3. You may save money on necessities by signing up for your grocery store’s rewards program.